 You can look at this important data to learn more about what your audience likes and what their opinions are about your videos.

-By replying to their comments, being them positive or negative, you can still win over your users since they will see how professional you are.
+By replying to their comments and engaging with them, being them positive or negative, you can still win over your users since they will see how professional you are.

-Another key metric to rely on when analyzing your brand’s evolution on YouTube is traffic sources.
+Another key YouTube metric to rely on when analyzing your brand’s progress is traffic sources.